 Dinner at Alinea is expensive (it has been listed as one of the most expensive restaurants in the U.S.) and is recommended for special occasions, but I can assure you that this restaurant will create a lasting impression.
 Dining here is partly theater and pure pleasure—an experience.
-Air-filled balloons are edible, senses of taste, touch, smell are tested, mental and emotional boundaries are pushed.
-The menu, an ever-shifting chameleon, is a reflection of the wizards in the kitchen, led by Achatz himself—no two meals are ever alike.
+Air-filled balloons are edible, and senses of taste, touch, and smell are tested, along with mental and emotional boundaries being pushed.
+The menu, an ever-shifting chameleon, is a reflection of the wizards in the kitchen led by Achatz himself—no two meals are ever alike.

 Achatz once said that he’d tear the space apart every year if he could because his restaurant is a shark that devours ideas, and if it doesn’t keep swimming and eating, it’ll die.
 He wanted to see if his team could do it all over again.
 They have.

 Tip: Alinea books up quickly and does not accept walk-in customers.
 Tickets are sold two months in advance, and usually, they are released around the 15th of the month at 11 a.m.
 CST.